HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 {{ figure_markup(
   image="usage-of-css-font-variant-values.png",
-  caption="Usage of CSS font-variant values.", description="Bar chart showing `font-variant: small-caps` is used on 1.5% of desktop pages and 1.4% of mobile pages, `font-variant: tabular-nums` on 1.0% and 0.6% respectively, `font-variant-numeric: tabular-nums` on 0.8% and 0.7%, `font-variant-ligatures: discretionary-ligatures` on 0.4% and 0.3%, `font-variant-ligatures: no-common-ligatures` on 0.3% and 0.3%, `font-variant-caps: all-small-caps` on 0.2% and 0.2%, `font-variant-numeric: lining-nums` on 0.2% and 0.2%, and finally `font-variant-ligatures: common-ligatures` on 0.1% of desktop and mobile pages..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=682306512&format=interactive", sheets_gid="1231655846", sql_file="font_variant_values.sql",
+  caption="Usage of CSS font-variant values.", description="Bar chart showing `font-variant: small-caps` is used on 1.5% of desktop pages and 1.4% of mobile pages, `font-variant: tabular-nums` on 1.0% and 0.6% respectively, `font-variant-numeric: tabular-nums` on 0.8% and 0.7%, `font-variant-ligatures: discretionary-ligatures` on 0.4% and 0.3%, `font-variant-ligatures: no-common-ligatures` on 0.3% and 0.3%, `font-variant-caps: all-small-caps` on 0.2% and 0.2%, `font-variant-numeric: lining-nums` on 0.2% and 0.2%, and finally `font-variant-ligatures: common-ligatures` on 0.1% of desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=682306512&format=interactive", sheets_gid="1231655846", sql_file="font_variant_values.sql",